-The Ministry of Defence (MoD) has quietly awarded more than £10m of contracts to a controversial surveillance company set up by the Paypal billionaire and Trump supporter Peter Thiel, NS Tech can reveal.
+The Ministry of Defence (MoD) has quietly awarded more than £10m of contracts to a controversial data analysis firm set up by the Paypal co-founder and Trump supporter Peter Thiel, NS Tech can reveal.

 The awards have been issued discreetly over the last four years to Palantir as the company has attracted scrutiny for its work using AI to support US intelligence, military and law enforcement agencies.

 But while Palantir has become a lightning rod for unease about Silicon Valley’s role in supporting controversial federal work in the US, its partnerships with the MoD have never previously been reported.

 A contract notice identified by NS Tech through Tussell’s procurement database reveals that Palantir won a £1.7m contract last year to help the MoD stem the tide of staff leaving the Royal Navy.

 The contract reveals that Palantir’s software is being used to conduct “personnel data manipulation to discover reasons for voluntary outflow rates and enable the [Royal Navy] to develop possible solutions”.

 A spreadsheet of MoD expenditure identified by NS Tech also reveals that Palantir won £9m of contracts in the 2015-16 financial year.
 A spokesperson for the ministry refused to disclose details about the nature of the work, citing defence procurement regulations and national security concerns.
 Palantir declined to comment.